spatie/vue-tabs-component/README.md

 </tab>
 ```

-The title of the tab will now be `myprefix - First tab - my suffix`.
+The title of the tab will now be `my prefix - First tab - my suffix`.

 The fragment that's added to the url when clicking the tab will only be based on the `name` of a tab, the `name-prefix` and `name-suffix` attributes will be ignored.